jgw96/Coho/README.md

-# Coho: Your Mastodon App
+# Coho: A Mastodon App

 **Not familiar with Mastodon?
 [Learn More](https://joinmastodon.org/)**